What is Cordyceps

 Many of the Chinese studies conducted in this period and afterwards can be found in a book by an Australian MD, Georges M. Halpern, Cordyceps, China’s Healing Mushroom.

-Since we are dealing in many instances with children, it is important to note how safe Cordyceps is to consume.
+It is important to note how safe Cordyceps is to consume.
 It is best thought of as a food; in fact, fine Chinese restaurants often have various Cordyceps soups on their menu.

 Lab and clinical studies utilizing enormous doses for extended periods yield no adverse effects.
 And its long history of traditional use also supports its safety profile.